 On multiplayer servers, each player's Tardis interior build will reside in the same Tardis Interior Dimension but each interior build will be generated a long distance away from another interior.

-A special mention needs to be given for the operation of a Tardis.
-The Tardis is a complex timeship, and is not easy to operate.
-See the following for more information:
+Special attention needs to be given for the operation of a Tardis as the Tardis is a complex timeship, and is not easy to operate.
+Please see the following page for more information:

-The Tardis requires constant maintanence to avoid mishaps and dangerous consequences.
-See the following for more information:
+The Tardis requires constant maintenance to avoid mishaps and dangerous consequences.
+Please see the following for more information:

 Chameleon Circuit - Exterior Shells

 The Tardis's exterior can be customized using the Chameleon Circuit protocol which allows the player to choose from a variety of exterior "shells".

 Figure 10 - Change Interior Interface via the Tardis Monitor

 The player can also create custom interiors or use preset console rooms.

 For both 1.12.2 and 1.14.4 versions of the mod, the player can create their own console rooms by destroying the current console room and building in either survival or creative game modes.